codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/localization.rst

 determine the correct locale to use.
 The second method allows you to specify a segment in your routes that will be used to set the locale.

-Should you ever need to set the locale directly, see `Setting the Locale`_.
+Should you ever need to set the locale directly, see `Setting the Current Locale`_.

 Content Negotiation
 -------------------